JohnBra/vite-web-extension/README.md

 6. If you want to build in production, Just run `yarn build` or `npm run build`.

 ### Customization
-The template includes **all** of the potential Chrome extension pages.

-You likely have to customize it to fit your needs.
+The template includes **all** of the Chrome extension pages.
+You will likely have to customize it to fit your needs.

 E.g. you don't want the newtab page to activate whenever you open a new tab:
 1. remove the directory `newtab` and its contents in `src/pages`